Memory

 Parameters:

-• state_evaluation_history (Deque[StateEvaluationItem]) – A deque of StateEvaluationItem representing the agent’s economic state history.
+• state_evaluation_history (Deque[StateEvaluationHistoryItem]) – A deque of StateEvaluationHistoryItem representing the agent’s economic state history.

 • current_time_step (int) – The current time step in the simulation.